monday-sun/humans.build.software/migration-plan.md

      - Test signup flow from end to end

   8. **About Page Enhancement** (0.5 days)

      - Fix styling issues on the About page
      - Add author photo with appropriate sizing and positioning
      - Ensure consistent typography and layout with rest of site
      - Review and improve author bio content if needed

+  9. I broke the author link in the blog posts

 - **Learning Outcome:** Master practical aspects of building a content-focused site with Astro, including content collections, responsive design, and third-party integrations.